 Every manufacturer provides a different interface, so check their website or your router manual!

 What’s the difference between a VPN passthrough and a VPN router

 These two are not even remotely similar things.

-VPN passthrough: it’s the software capability for the router to allow VPN traffic to pass it.
+VPN passthrough: A software capability for the router to allow VPN traffic to pass it.
 It does not do any VPN operations itself.

-VPN router: it’s a router that a VPN client is installed on.
+VPN router: A router that a VPN client is installed on.
 Not all routers can support it, but many do.
 Want to learn more and possibly set one up at your own house?
 Read our article on VPN routers.

 In conclusion: VPN passthroughs – a thing of the past